-Table 3.1 indicates that between 1st January 1996 and Census day (11th March 2001) 9,847 people ha established residency in Jersey (that is, had arrived and remained), and had formed 3,152 private households.
+Table 3.1 indicates that between 1st January 1996 and Census day (11th March 2001) 9,847 people had established residency i Jersey (that is, had arrived and remained), and had formed 3,152 private households.
 These "recent arrivals" represent one component of a continuous movement of persons into and out of the Island - a dynamic "Ebb and Flow" migration process which is described in detail in the latter part of this chapter.